 If you have the choice of when to move, it is advisable to move during the summer.
 The warmer weather makes it easier to move items and belongings, and children won't have to worry about adjusting to a new school or school environment. school environment.

 4. Inform your children about upcoming changes with transparency.

 It is important that you talk to your children about the upcoming changes with transparency.
-Explain the reasons for the move, the new place you are moving to and what to expect.
-This will help them feel more secure and reduce their anxiety.
+Explain the reasons for the removal, the new place they will be moving to and what to expect there.
+This will help them feel more confident and reduce their anxiety.